 Click Next button

-Now you can see our newly created configuration that holds the variable values information inside the SQL table.
+Now you can see our newly created configuration that holds the variable values information inside the table.

 Next, we used the UPDATE Statement to update the Configured Values as: InputYearlyIncome = 70000, and InputEducation = Bachelors